ihsanalichandio512/OETS/README.md

-#  This is my Final Year Projecr
+#  This is my Final Year Project